dotnet/docs-maui/docs/user-interface/graphics/transforms.md

 ## Scale transform

-The scale transform changes the size of a graphical object, and can also often cause coordinates to move as a graphical object is made larger.
+The scale transform changes the size of a graphical object, and can also often cause coordinates to move when a graphical object is made larger.

 The `Scale` method requires `x` and `y` arguments, of type `float`, that let you specify different values for horizontal and vertical scaling, otherwise known as *anisotropic* scaling.
 The values of `x` and `y` have a big impact on the resulting scaling: